Harry Naujoks: After 1945

 After the war, Naujoks was the chairman of the Hamburg KPD and remained politically active after the KPD was banned in 1956.
 A particular focus of his political activity was his work as chairman of the West German Sachsenhausen Committee along with his work for the International Sachsenhausen Committee and the Union of Persecutees of the Nazi Regime.

 He lived in Stübeheide in the Klein Borstel suburb of Hamburg till his death in 1983.

 Legacy

 Martha and Harry Naujoks' library, containing 2,000 volumes, was donated to the Memorial and Museum Sachsenhausen, making it the most comprehensive individual donation.
-Among the documents are files from the Nuremberg Trials of Nazi doctors, judgments for treason from the Volksgerichthof and files from the Nazi Party Chancellery.
+Among the documents are files from the Nuremberg Trials of Nazi doctors, judgments for treason from the Volksgerichtshof and files from the Nazi Party Chancellery.

 On 16 April 1999 there was an exhibition called "Harry Naujoks (1901-1983) — Lagerältester und Chronist des KZ Sachsenhausen" at the Memorial and Museum Sachsenhausen.
 It opened with presentations by Dr. Winfried Meyer, Prof. Nozicka of Prague, Ursel Hochmuth and Naujoks' son, Rainer.